dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_one.rst

 This example introduces three concepts:

-1) A **solid** is a functional unit of computation in a data pipeline.
-In this example, we use the decorator ``@lambda_solid`` to mark the function ``hello_world`` as a solid: a functional unit which takes no inputs and returns the output ``'hello'`` every time it's run.
+1. A **solid** is a functional unit of computation in a data pipeline.
+In this example, we use the decorator :py:func:`@lambda_solid <dagster.lambda_solid>` to mark the function ``hello_world`` as a solid: a functional unit which takes no inputs and returns the output ``'hello'`` every time it's run.

-2) A **pipeline** is a set of solids arranged into a DAG of computation that produces data assets.
+2. A **pipeline** is a set of solids arranged into a DAG of computation that produces data assets.
-In this example, the call to ``PipelineDefinition`` defines a pipeline with a single solid.
+    In this example, the call to :py:class:`PipelineDefinition <dagster.PipelineDefinition>` defines a pipeline with a single solid.

-3) We **execute** the pipeline by running ``execute_pipeline``.
+3. We **execute** the pipeline by running :py:func:`execute_pipeline <dagster.execute_pipeline>`.
     Dagster will call into each solid in the pipeline, functionally transforming its inputs, if any, and threading its outputs to solids further on in thre DAG.

 Assuming you've saved this pipeline as ``part_one.py``, we can execute it using the dagster CLI: